Getting a confirmation code from a URL

 http://www.example.com/token?code=<confirmation code>

-[& state=<state parameter value in the request>]
+[& state=<"state" value from the request>]

 Response parameters: